Speech, Language and Hearing Sciences

 Get Information Packet to your letter writers (no later than Thanksgiving)

 Finish any Applications that need to be completed

-After Spring Break, usually start to get responses back
+After Spring Break, you will begin to hear back from schools

-April 15 is general deadline day to make a final decision.
+April 15 is general deadline day to students to make a final decision.
 After this date, waiting list spaces may become available.

 Important Note: The waiting is the hardest part.
 Please gather all your patience you can.
 Schools may notify some students sooner than others and there are waiting lists that filter throughout the process.
 Just because a student hasn't been accepted while others have doesn't necessarily mean that they won't eventually be accepted too.
 Be sure to celebrate your colleagues' successes while you wait - your turn is coming.
 Be aware that students may not know until August whether or not they were accepted at a given school.